RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Customers/subscriber-attributes.md

     3: 627
     4: "#f7f5f5"
 createdAt: "2020-03-02T07:47:34.104Z"
-updatedAt: "2022-08-17T20:13:42.407Z"
+updatedAt: "2023-02-04T00:31:48.514Z"
 ---
 Subscriber attributes are useful for storing additional, structured information on a user.
 For example, you could store your user's email address and additional system identifiers directly in RevenueCat.
 Attributes will not be seen by your users unless you choose to explicitly show them yourself.
 [block:callout]
 {
   "type": "info",
-  "body": "Subscriber attributes are only synced with RevenueCat servers on app launch, app backgrounded, and when purchases are made or restored."
+  "body": "Subscriber attributes are only synced with RevenueCat servers when Purchases.configure() is called, app backgrounded, and when purchases are made or restored."
 }
 [/block]
 # Setting Attributes